 Sport and the arts

 The school also offers two-year swimming scholarships to its Elite Swimming Programme, which entitles students to up to a 50% reduction in their tuition fees, free swim training sessions, and a dedicated mentor to advise them on diet and nutrition.
-Looking ahead, the new campus has been designed to improve training opportunities for all swimmers.
-For example, the swim centre will have a training pool for its elite athletes and there will be a shallower learner’s pool.
+The new campus was designed to improve training opportunities for all swimmers.
+For example, the swim centre has a training pool for its elite athletes (complete with an Omega electronic timing system and diving blocks with reaction time sensors) and there is a shallower learner’s pool used from nursery level.

 There’s no denying that Nexus also respects and values the arts as an essential element to any well-rounded education.
 With facilities including music practice rooms, art rooms and a theatre – and specialist teachers for music, art and drama – there is plenty of opportunity for students to explore their artistic interests through productions and concerts, exhibitions and competitions.